Fed overhauls investment and trading rules following resignations of top officials

 Purchases and sales will also be prohibited during periods of heightened financial market stress.

-The Fed’s 12 regional reserve bank presidents will be required to publicly disclosure securities transactions within 30 days, as is currently required of Fed board members and senior board staff.
+The Fed’s 12 regional reserve bank presidents will be required to publicly disclosure securities transactions within 30 days, as is already required of Fed board members and senior board staff.
 Financial disclosures filed by Reserve Bank presidents will be posted online.
 Disclosures by board members are available on the website of the Office of Government Ethics.

 The rules will take effect May 1.
 Requirements for advance notice and pre-clearance of transactions will take effect July 1.